markjnkim/es_mod/02-css/content/lesson-4-grid.md

 Well done on making it through a challenging lesson!
 Insight into how to make a modern website layout will make you stand out among other candidates when applying for developer jobs.
 Employers are looking for developers who not only know the basics of CSS and HTML but also understand how to learn new technologies and advanced tools.

-Let's revisit some of the core concepts of CSS grid that make it a revolutionary advancement in web design:
+Let's revisit some of the core concepts of CSS Grid that make it a revolutionary advancement in web design:

 * We learned how to declare a grid and define its rows and columns to create customizable layouts.
 This is a game-changing concept that makes advanced layout design responsive to mobile devices.